 Let me explain.
 (Here is a photo of Dan taking us through a few drills.)

-I like going to conferences, but what I find is when there is someone there that I like, I only get 60 or 90 minutes from them.
-For someone that has 10 to 50 years in the industry, 90 minutes only scratches the surface of their knowledge.
+I like going to conferences, but I find that when there is someone I like, I only get 60 or 90 minutes from them.
+For someone with 10 to 50 years in the industry, 90 minutes only scratches the surface of their knowledge.
 That is why I like to bring leaders for two full days to Vancouver.
-In two days the leaders can go deeper into their knowledge and experience, like Dan did this weekend.
+In two days, the leaders can go deeper into their knowledge and experience as Dan did this weekend.

 That’s why it was well worth 1.5 years of organizing to get Dan John to come to Vancouver.

-From reading Dan’s books, watching his DVDs and reading his blog, I know he has a lot to share.
-90 minutes would not be enough to learn from Dan and two days would be a lot better.
+I know he has a lot to share, from reading Dan’s books, watching his DVDs, and reading his blog.
+Ninety minutes would not be enough to learn from Dan, and two days would be much better.

 Here are a few things that hit me from Day 1 with Dan John.

-I think this is what injury and pain does.
-It reminds me when back pain has hit me.
-The pain takes so much away from you, but with so much gone, it gives you clarity on what is important.
+I think this is what injury and pain do; it reminds me of when back pain hit me.
+The pain takes so much away from you, but with so much gone, it clarifies what is important when you suffer.

-When you see what is important, you focus on what you can do never to lose that again.
+When you see what is important, you focus on what you can do and never lose that again.

-With the tools you use, find what is the killer application of the tool.
+With the tools you use, find the killer application of the tool.

 The example he gave was a suspension trainer.
-Pull ups are great for pulling movements but if you cannot knock off 30 or 40, you are not getting much benefit from the pull up.
-But the “Killer Apps” for the suspension trainer is rowing movements.
+Pull-ups are great for pulling movements, but if you cannot knock off 30 or 40, you are not getting much benefit from the pull-up the “Killer Apps” for the suspension trainer are rowing movements.

-One other example is kettlebell.
+One other example is the kettlebell.
 The “Killer Apps” of this tool is teaching hip hinging.
-Doing the swing, goblet squat and get up are the key movements.
+The key movements are doing the swing, goblet squat, and getting up.

 Dan always goes “5-ish reps.”
-He focuses on when the movement breaks down, then stop the movement.
-Don’t count reps – when the movement breaks down, it is time to stop the movement.
+He focuses on when the move breaks down, then stops the movement.
+Don’t count reps – when the movement breaks down; it is time to stop.

-When Dan said this, and it got me thinking.
+When Dan said this, it got me thinking.

 This is what came to my mind:

-“To give people the knowledge, confidence and tools to take on their injury and pain in order help them reach their goals, dreams and grow physically, emotional, mentally.”
+“To give people the knowledge, confidence, and tools to take on their injury and pain to help them reach their goals and dreams and grow physically and emotionally.”

 What do you think?

-If you are a kettlebell girl, then the solution to all fitness goals is kettlebells.
+If you are a kettlebell girl, the solution to all fitness goals is kettlebells.

-Try to expand yourself so you have a number of hammers and know when the right time to use that hammer is.
+Try to expand yourself, so you have several hammers and know when to use that hammer at the right time.

 Bad clients will stress you out more than anything in business.
-You need to fire clients fast that stress you out.
+You need to fire clients fast, which stresses you out.
 This will improve the quality of your sleep.

-What you do now, will change the future of your kids and grandkids.
-For example, your parents may have not had an education and they encouraged you to go to school.
+What you do now will change the future of your kids and grandkids.
+For example, your parents may not have had an education and encouraged you to go to school.
 You finished college.
-Now your kids are expected to go to college and your grand kids will finish college.
+Your kids are expected to attend college, and your grandkids will finish college.

 Take the time to reflect on your life and mine your past.
 You will learn many new lessons, find what is important and discover your focus.

-Dan shared a story where he was working at a school and the school had an issue with shoulder injuries.
-He looked at the film of the injuries and it was how the athletes were falling that was leading to injuries.
+Dan shared a story where he was working at a school, and the school had an issue with shoulder injuries.
+He looked at the film of the injuries and how the athletes were falling led to injuries.
 They were falling with their arms outstretched.
 Dan taught his athletes how to fall and roll.
 This led to a decrease in shoulder injuries.
 Very cool.

-That was a few lessons from day one with Dan John.
+That were a few lessons from day one with Dan John.
 I can’t wait for day two.

 Rick Kaselj, MS